justinharris23/Duet_FE/README.md

 ## Description

-DUET is a social app where you connect with other people based on your music tastes
+DUET is a social app where you can make connections with others based on your taste in music.

 ## How to Get Started

-- Login to your account
+- Create an account
-- Choose your favorite music genres
+- Follow the prompts to select your favorite music genres
-- Choose your favorite music artists
+- Follow the prompts to select your favorite music artists
-- Lorem ipsum
+- Explore the feed, where you can see comments and threads started by others.
-- Lorem ipsum
+- Navigate to the "Connections" tab where you can explore profiles you have liked, or explore potential new connections based on your interests.
-- Lorem ipsum
+- You can also go to the "Genres" and "Artists" tab to update your interests.

 ## Technologies Used